 Covered Call Writing and Expiring Options

 Most option novices love writing covered calls when the option expires worthless.
 The truth is that this is often a satisfying result.
 Traders still own the stock, the option premium is in the bank, and it is time to write a new option and collect another premium.

 However, that mindset is a bit shortsighted.
-Sure, when traders buy a stock at $49, write calls with a $50 strike price, and the options expire with the stock price at $49, the strategy has worked about as well as can be expected and the traders are patting themselves on the back.
+Sure, when traders buy a stock at $49 and write calls with a $50 strike price, and the options expire with the stock price at $49, the strategy has worked about as well as can be expected, and the traders are patting themselves on the back.

 There are two situations in which the traders who achieved this desired result (options expire worthless) probably made a serious mistake while waiting for the options to expire—a mistake that cost them cash.
 Let's look at these seldom-discussed situations.

 It may feel good to write an option for $200 and see it expire worthless.
 However, if that happens as the price of your underlying stock declines from your purchase price (for example, dropping from $49 to $41), that can't feel very good.
 Sure, your losses are reduced because you sold the option, but depending on how much the stock tanked, the option premium may not take a sizable dent out of your loss.